SovereignCloudStack/standards/Standards/scs-0111-v1-volume-type-decisions.md

 #### Multiattach

 It is possible in a few backends to attach a volume to multiple VMs.
-This hat to be configured in the Volume Type and this information is also accessable for users.
+This has to be configured in the Volume Type and this information is also accessable for users.
 Nevertheless this option also needs a lot of work from users, as those types of volumes have to have a file system, that is capable of multiattach.
 Many providers don't provide multiattach.

 **Conclusion**: It might be noteable, that this already is a discoverable option.